nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Filtering out flashcards  : `filter`

-Filters the specified flashcard based on category input(s) by user.
+Filters the specified flashcard based on the field input(s) by the user.
+This will return all the flashcards whose fields match all the fields specified by the user.

-Format: `filter c/CATEGORY`
+Format: `filter [c/CATEGORY] [r/RATING] [f/<yes|no>] [t/TAG]...`

-* Filters the specified flashcard based on category.
+* Filters the specified flashcard based on category, rating, favourite status or tags.
-* Supports filtering of one or more categories.
+* Supports filtering of one or more different fields.
 For example:
-* `filter c/SDLC c/Revision History`
+    - `filter c/SDLC r/5` will filter out flashcards belonging to the SDLC category with a rating of 5.
+* Although all fields are optional, a minimum of one field has to be given.

 Examples:
 *  `filter` followed by `c/SDLC` filters and lists all flashcards belonging n the SDLC category.
+*  `filter` followed by `t/examinable t/study` filters and lists all flashcards that have both “examinable” and “study”.
+*  `filter` followed by `r/3 f/yes` filters and lists all favourited flashcards that have a rating of 3.

 ### Favourite a flashcard  : `fav`